-Why Does Speed Matter? + 5 Easy Tips To Improve It!
+Why Does Website Speed Matter? + 7 Easy Tips To Improve It!

 Want to hear another scary statistic?
-Prob not….but….25% of visitors will leave a page in less than 4 seconds if it doesn’t load. (and you thought 15 seconds was bad…..)
+25% of visitors will leave a page in less than 4 seconds if it doesn’t load.

-Your website’s loading time doesn’t only affect your readers & potential customers….it also plays a role in your search engine rankings.
+Your website’s loading time doesn’t only affect your readers & potential customers, it also plays a role in your SEO rankings.

 Why Does Site Speed Matter?